chuksdsilent/console-tutorial/READMe.md

 We are done with the basic and familiar console methods that we constantly use while debugging.
 Now lets look at other methods which can also help and improve our debugging skills

 ### table()
-Console.table display an array or array of json objects into tables
+Console.table display an array of items or array of json objects into tables

 ```javascript
     console.table(["Keyboard", "Mouse", "Monitor"])